isb-cgc/readthedocs/docs/source/sections/progapi/progapi3_ccle/cases_get.rst

 	:widths: 50, 10, 50

-	aliquots[], list, "List of barcodes of aliquots taken from this patient."

-	samples[], list, "List of barcodes of samples taken from this patient."
+	aliquots[], list, "List of barcodes of aliquots taken from this patient." clinical_data, nested object, "The clinical data about the patient." samples[], list, "List of barcodes of samples taken from this patient."